CUR Low Rank Approximation of a Matrix at Sublinear Cost: Introduction

+\cite[Alg.
+2.2]{LYMHY} is a superfast heuristic CUR LRA algorithm, which is accurate for a large class of unsymmetric matrices according to the test results in \cite{LYMHY}.
+The algorithm combines uniform random choice of some subsets of the column and row sets for CUR with their updating by means of the Interpolative Decomposition of \cite[Sec.
+3.2.3]{HMT11} based on Strong Rank Revealing (SRR) QR factorization of \cite{GE96}.

+Jianlin Xia in \cite{X24} calls this technique ``progressive alternating direction pivoting", combines it with some additional techniques, in particular, randomized error estimation, and consistently obtains highly accurate LRAs for real world inputs in his extensive numerical tests.

+In spite of impressive results of numerical tests, the heuristic sublinear cost algorithms of \cite{LYMHY,X24} as well as randomized sublinear cost estimation of their accuracy in \cite{X24} must fail, e.g., for the matrices of our Example \ref{exdlt}.

+Xia cites \cite{LP20, PLSZ20} as his close predecessors, but his algorithms, as well as \cite[Alg.
+2.2]{LYMHY}, are quite different from our current ones -- e.g., he only uses randomization for error estimates, and his randomization techniques have no overlap with ours.

+In \cite{CD13} Chiu and Demanet achieve important progress in formal support of the accuracy of LRA algorithms running at sublinear cost.
+They prove that under the uniform random choice of the sets of row and column indexes defining a $q\times q$ CUR generator, the resulting rank-$r$ approximation of $M$ is expected to be quite accurate provided that $M\approx XYZ^T$, for $X\in \mathbb R^{m\times r}$, $Y\in \mathbb R^{r\times r}$, $Z^T\in \mathbb R^{r\times n}$, $q$ a little exceeding $r$, and the matrices $X$ and $Z$ having orthonormal columns and incoherent, that is, filled with entries of comparable magnitude (see \cite[Def.
+1.1]{CD13} for formal definition).
+If only $X$ has orthonormal columns and is incoherent, then Chiu and Demanet define CUR by performing a single C-A step based on \cite{GE96} and then still prove similar accuracy estimate for that CUR LRA.

+For a limitation, their basic provision of incoherence does not hold for a large class of inputs and cannot be verified at sublinear cost.

+By applying novel advanced techniques, Cortinovis and Ying \cite{CY25} deduced the results of \cite{CD13} under weaker assumptions about the factor matrices $X$ and $Z$ -- by allowing some of the column vectors to be sparse rather than incoherent; they proved this for the algorithm of \cite{CD13} that incorporates progressive alternating direction pivoting of \cite{LYMHY,X24} into the algorithm of \cite{CD13}.
+The admirable progress in \cite{CY25} still shares the cited limitation of \cite{CD13}.

+\cite{CD13, CY25} characterize the classes of matrices whose LRA can be computed at sublinear cost but, unlike us, do this in terms of incoherence and sparsity, and their techniques are different from ours.

-{\bf (5) Organization of our paper.} We recall some background material in the next section and Appendix \ref{ssdef}.
-In Section \ref{scurlra} we define CUR LRA and link it to a top SVD.
-In Sections \ref{scgrbckg} and \ref{serrrnd} we estimate output errors of canonical CUR LRA of general and perturbed random matrices, respectively.
-In Section \ref{sprimc} we cover C-A iterations and some new CUR LRA algorithms running at sublinear cost.
-In Section \ref{spreprmlt} we cover multiplicative pre-processing for LRA and in particular generation of sparse multipliers.
-We devote Section \ref{sexpr} to numerical experiments.
-We specify some small families of hard inputs for performing LRA at sublinear cost in Appendix \ref{shrdin}.
+{\bf 1.5.
+Organization of our paper.} We recall some background material in the next four sections.
+In Secs. \ref{scgrbckg} and \ref{serrrnd} we estimate output errors of canonical CUR LRA of general matrices and perturbed random matrices, respectively.
+In Sec. \ref{spreprmlt} we prove that Gaussian pre-processing turns any rank-$\rho$ matrix into a factor-Gaussian matrix of expected rank $\rho$.
+In Sec. \ref{sexpr} we cover our numerical experiments.
+In Appendix \ref{shrdin} we specify some small families of matrices whose LRA fails unless all input entries are involved.
+In Appendix \ref{ssrht} we define Abridged SRHT Ultrasparse matrices.
+In Appendix \ref{svlmfct} we estimate the volume of a factor-Gaussian matrix.